ECheynet/SSICOV/README.md

 - A data file BridgeData.mat
 - A Matlab Live Script Example1.mlx that illustrates the application of the algorithm.
 - The function SSICOV which is the automated SSI-COV algorithm.
+- The function SSICOV_noToolbox which is the automated SSI-COV algorithm but does not use the Statistics and Machine Learning Toolbox.
+The Linkage algorithm is replaced by the function "PHA_Clustering" by [5] and the function "cluster" is replaced by the function "Cluster2", which I derived from [6].
 - The function plotStabDiag.m, which plot the stabilization diagram.

 Any question, suggestion or comment is welcomed.